-You should ensure you read the job description carefully to see what elements are required for the specific job you apply for.
+You should ensure you read the job description carefully to see what elements are needed for the specific job you apply for.
 Not all of the elements are relevant to every role and they may vary depending on the profession, level and type of role.

-The five elements of our Success Profile
+The 5 elements of our Success Profile

 The Civil Service has a set of psychometric tests integrated with the Success Profiles Framework, which are used to access people fairly and consistently.
+These include the:

-If you pass, your results will be “banked” for six months and you will not have to complete the tests again during this period if applying for other roles.
-More information on the Civil Service Online Tests.
+The test will be designed to reflect the pay band that you're applying for.
+If you pass, your results will be ‘banked’ for 6 months and you'll not have to complete the tests again during this period if applying for other roles.

 The demonstration of specific professional skills, knowledge or qualifications.

-We strongly recommend using STAR to help you structure your behaviour statements: Star technique is a structured step by step method used when applicants have been asked to provide examples of how they meet a job description or specification.
+We strongly recommend using STAR to help you structure your behaviour statements.
+Star technique is a structured step by step method used when applicants have been asked to provide examples of how they meet a job description or specification.
 Using this method allows employers to evaluate your examples in a structured and methodical way.

-S – Situation or Context.
-Describe the situation by providing a background, set the scene for your statement.
+- S – Situation or context - describe the situation by providing a background, set the scene for your statement.

-T – Task or Target.
-Outline what task you had to complete and describe your responsibilities.
+- T – Task or target - outline what task you had to complete and describe your responsibilities.

-A – Action.
-What did you do?
+- A – Action - what did you do?
 Explain the steps you took or the decisions you made (refer to the behaviour description to ensure it relates).

-R – Result or Outcome.
-What was the outcome?
+- R – Result or outcome - what was the outcome?
 Explain the outcome of your actions, the results should be a positive one.

 The knowledge or mastery of an activity or subject gained through involvement in or exposure to it.